 For more information on what you may purchase using SNAP benefits, download our free guide.

-On the other hand, there are some items that are prohibited from purchase using SNAP food benefits.
+On the other hand, there are some items that are prohibited from purchasing using SNAP food benefits.
 These include:

 - Non-food items.

 - Medicines, vitamins and supplements.

 - Alcohol or tobacco products.

 - Prepared food.